nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_hour_5_line_exitempty.md

-# Hourly Distribution Exit No Agents Call
+# Hourly Distribution Exit No Agents Calls

 *Hourly Distribution Exit No Agents Calls* for the selected queues in the set working hours.